 I am happy to report that our office has been working diligently with the Mayor's administration to move forward on the long-awaited Beechview Senior Center Renovation!
 We have been waiting for this project for over a decade, and moving it forward has been a top priority.
 State Representatives Michael Diven and Chelsa Wagner had dedicated a combined $1.5 million to the project, but real estate deals fell through over the years, and the City was having trouble finding the right property to purchase and renovate.

 The City officially purchased the building (1553 Broadway) in March of 2014.
 There will be a complete interior and exterior renovation of the building that will result in new space dedicated to senior center programming and community events.
 A public meeting will be held to gather feedback from the community in the near future so stay tuned to our website or call our office for more information!

 The Future is Bright on Broadway!

 Revitalizing our City Parks

 South Pittsburgh is special for so many reasons, and one favorite of locals is our plentitude of parks and greenspace.
-We are now working with the Beechview Athletic Association and the Department of Public Works to construct restrooms and a concession stand at Alton Field, where hundreds of kids play throughout the warm months.
-This is yet another project that has been on the books for years but has had trouble moving forward.
-We expect construction to take place in 2013.
+We are now working with the Beechview Athletic Association and the Department of Public Works to construct new restrooms and a concession stand at Alton Field, where hundreds of kids play throughout the warm months.

 In addition, we have cleaned up dumpsites in Seldom Seen Greenway, children spend their summers at the new spray park, playground equipment has been cleaned of vandalism, and the community garden across from Beechwood Elementary School is thriving.